Dividend Investing Ideas Center

 WaMu was at one time the largest savings and loan association in the U.S., building its fortune on the backs of subprime loans.
 Over the years, it steadily grew its dividend to 56 cents per share by the end of 2007, yielding over 5% at the time.
 But in December of that year, the bank, facing the implosion of the housing market and utter annihilation of its subprime mortgages, slashed its dividend to 15 cents.

-Just over a year later, the company cut their dividend again to one penny a quarter.
+Just over a year later, the company cut its dividend again to one penny a quarter.
 On September 26, 2008, WaMu declared bankruptcy, and JP Morgan acquired what was left of the company’s operations.

-Citigroup is a financial services corporation.
-The New York based company is the largest financial services company in the world, operating in over 140 countries.
+This New York based firm is among the largest financial services company in the world, operating in over 140 countries.
 Starting with 9 cents a share in 1998, the company paid increasing dividends every quarter for several years.
 By May 2003, the company’s dividend had increased to 23 cents, and then increased again three months later to 35 cents.
 In 2007, dividend payments for Citigroup were at an all-time high of 54 cents.

 In October 2008, the dividends were sliced again by 50% to 16 cents, and then to just 1 cent in January 2009.
 The company chose not to pay a dividend for the next two and a half years.
 With its stock sitting under $5 per share in May 2011, Citi pulled some real financial chicanery, executing an almost unheard-of 1-for-10 reverse stock split.
 That move pumped its share price up to $45 per share, and it resumed a one penny per share dividend payout, which continues to this day.

-Since the 1980′s Bank of America paid regular quarterly dividends which increased a couple cents every year, seeing its peak in 2007 and 2008 with a dividend of 64 cents a quarter.
-When the financial industry began to suffer and the company started declining in profit, BAC cut its dividend in December 2008 in half to 32 cents, and then down to 1 cent the following quarter.
+Bank of America was founded in 1998 and the Charlotte, NC-based company serves consumers, small and middle market businesses, corporations, and governments.
+Since the 1980s, Bank of America paid regular quarterly dividends, which increased a couple cents every year, seeing its peak in 2007 and 2008 with a dividend of 64 cents a quarter.
+When the financial industry began to suffer and the company started declining in profit, BAC cut its dividend in half in December 2008 to 32 cents, and then down to 1 cent the following quarter.